Meet Raven Simone, the Youtuber who discovered the lost 'Mean Girls' video game

 In her pursuit, Simone untangled the facts about the game’s development and unearthed fabricated stories of those in the lost media community claiming to have seen the game in a preowned section of a video game store or whilst on holiday.

-The legend that was this game’s existence haunted many and Simone found more than just Mean Girls as Simone discovered.
+The legend that was this game’s existence haunted many and Simone found more than just Mean Girls.
 A Clueless DS game was also thought ‘lost’ as well as other games for Clueless, Pretty in Pink and Mean Girls.
 What started off with one game became the discovery of five, though the latter three games were eventually released on PC as part of the OMG High School pack.
 Notice a sparkly pink theme here?

 As discussed in the documentary the mid to late 2000s saw the dominance of Nintendo.
 With console releases such as the Wii and the Nintendo 3DS becoming some of the most popular and it was during this rise that the Japanese gaming company set their sights on a previously untapped demographic, girls.